Dividing a Business: What You Need to Know About Valuation in Divorce

 When the truth came out, Sarah sued Michael claiming fraud.
 She engaged in a ten-year legal battle before the parties were able to reach a settlement.
 After paying her extraordinary legal fees as well as fees for expert witnesses, Sarah only realized $200,000.

-This story clearly exemplifies what can happen if a spouse successfully undervalues a business asset.
-If there is an ownership interest in a business, be sure to take the valuation process seriously, or you could end up dealing with a situation similar to Sarah in our example.
+This story clearly exemplifies what can happen if a spouse successfully lowballs a business valuation.
+If there is an ownership interest in a business, be sure to take the business valuation process seriously, or you could end up dealing with a situation similar to Sarah in our example.

 How to Value a Business Interest

-There are three approaches to how you can go about determining a value of an a business interest: the asset approach, the market approach, and the income approach.
+There are three approaches to how you can go about determining a business valuation: the asset approach, the market approach, and the income approach.

 The asset approach calculates a value using a fairly simple formula: assets minus liabilities = value.
 Assets include both tangible and intangible assets.
 Tangible assets include the infrastructure, inventory, and anything else related to the business that you can actually touch.
 Intangible assets are patents, accounts receivables, and other assets that are not actually physical objects.
 While this approach seems straightforward, it can actually be rather difficult.
 For instance, how do you place a value on the business assets?
 Some items, like company vehicles, may be easy to value by using a value book.
 Other items, such as the computers in the office, or the tables in a restaurant would be harder to place a value on.
 Additionally, an issue arises when it comes to valuing inventory as well.
 Typically inventory is valued at cost, but this can vary based on the age and type of inventory.
 Further, there may not be a value book that covers the type of inventory at issue.
 This approach also doesn’t take into consideration any unrecorded assets and liabilities which could create further issues; consider a significant unrecorded loan being given to a family member around the same time the business was being valued.
 Because of the complications mentioned, this approach tends to work best for small businesses.